 God has sent down the Quran as a guidance with clarity and a reminder for the world with proofs of His authorship.
 It has been confirmed both literary and mathematically from the Quran that an Arabic Quran is a revelation of the scripture from God as well as a confirming scripture to serve as a guidance and a healing for the believers.
 Many of us may understand God being the Creator of the universe, even an author of the Quran while much less than that has been aware of God as a teacher of the Quran.
-Since this fact is hidden from many of us, and we think or made us to think that it is difficult to understand, we do not make any efforts to learn it from Him to be given as our guidance, even though He has repeatedly assured us that He has made it easy for us to learn (54:17, 22, 32 & 40).
+Since this fact is hidden from many of us, and we think or made us to think that it is difficult to understand, we do not make any efforts to learn it from Him to be given as our guidance, even though He has repeatedly assured us that He has made it easy for the warning (54:17, 22, 32 & 40).

 God as a Teacher

-There are 41 instances of “عَلَّمَ” (‘allama) in the Quran referring to teaching, of which 22 instances are in the perfect active verb form.
+There are 41 instances of “عَلَّمَ” (`allama) in the Quran referring to teaching, of which 22 instances are in the perfect active verb form.
 Out of these 22 occurrences, 3 refers to teaching of the human being to others or training animals while the other 19 instances refer to teaching of God to man directly or through the instrumentality of angels.
-The 19 instances of “‘allama” that refer to God as teacher are spelled out in the following verses of the Quran:
+The 19 instances of “`allama” that refer to God as teacher are spelled out in the following verses of the Quran: